ElArkk/jax-unirep/paper/paper.md

 we found the "sigmoid" function to be an overloaded term.
 We initially used a sigmoid that had an incorrect slope, yielding incorrect reps.
-Switching to the correct sigmoid rectified the problem.
+Switching to the correct sigmoid slope rectified the problem.
 A similar lesson was learned while reimplementing the L2 norm of our weights.

 Writing automated tests for the model functions,